Shasta County assistance programs.

 Catholic Social Service, phone 530-824-7670, offers many services.
 There are emergency food supplies and applications to benefits such as CalWorks or low income housing.
 Job readiness and training is also offered in Shasta County by the non-profit, and referrals are offered.

 Church Without Walls is a food pantry located at 857 Washington Street, Red Bluff, CA, 96080.
 There is a meal after the Sunday service.
 530-567-5031.

-Free food - Dozens of pantries are available in both Redding and Shasta County California.
+Free food - Dozens of pantries as well as soup kitchens are available in both Redding and Shasta County California.
 Low income families may receive assistance from a center, if they are qualified and facing a crisis.
 Everything from fresh fruits or vegetables are offered along with a box of groceries.